7. Installation¶

 --with-prefix=$NEMO/opt

-of for cmake based packages
+or for cmake based packages

 -DCMAKE_INSTALL_PREFIX=$NEMO/opt

-as NEMO generally adds the $NEMO/opt tree search for include and library files, as well as adding its binaries to the search path.
+as NEMO generally adds the $NEMO/opt tree search for include and library files, as

 For some packages this has been automated using the mknemo